 What careers should you avoid?
 Search by the lower end of one category if you want to rule out a profession by any criteria.

 Occupations can also be browsed and searched alphabetically.
 If you prefer to sort by groups, the home page also contains 25 occupational groups.
 Is math your specialty?
-Click on the math group and you can find more detailed information about the four occupations listed: Actuaries, Mathematicians, Operations Research Analysts, and Statisticians.
+Click on the math group and you can find more detailed information about the three occupations listed: Actuaries, Mathematicians, Operations Research Analysts, and Statisticians.
 What about math teachers?
 They would be included under the Education, Training, and Library group.

 If you are a fan of statistics, the BLS is an interesting place to browse.
 There are many other labor-related statistics available.
 Get familiar with the site and not only can you potentially find your new career choice, you can find just the fact you need to refute politicians or obnoxious Facebook "friends."
 It's great to be armed with facts.